chris-townsend/PP4-Kitchen_Tales/README.md

 ### Database Security

-The secret keys and Database url are stored in the env.py file to prevent any unwanted connections to the database and this was set up prior to the first push to Github to ensure security was met.
+The secret keys and Database URL are stored in the env.py file to prevent any unwanted connections to the database and this was set up before the first push to Github to ensure security was met.

 Cross-Site Request Forgery (CSRF) tokens were implemented on all forms throughout the site to protect against CSRF attacks.
 These tokens make it difficult for an attacker to construct a valid request on behalf of a victim by including a unique, unpredictable value that the attacker cannot guess.
 This helps ensure that only legitimate requests are processed, improving the security of the site.